numpy/numpy/doc/source/reference/c-api.array.rst

    when the axes of *prototype* aren't in C or Fortran order.

    If *descr* is NULL, the data type of *prototype* is used.

+   If *subok* is 1, the newly created array will use the sub-type of *prototype* to create the new array, otherwise it will create a base-class array.

 .. cfunction:: PyObject* PyArray_New(PyTypeObject* subtype, int nd, npy_intp* dims, int type_num, npy_intp* strides, void* data, int itemsize, int flags, PyObject* obj)